 For 300 yen, you can go snow rafting.
 This involves sitting in a lifeboat or raft which is attached to a snowmobile, that pulls you around at a high speed on the ice.
 The ride lasts about a minute, and while that doesn’t seem very long it was quite an exciting fun experience and was worth the 300 yen.
 It’s also one of the more suitable activities for those with limited mobility as no physical activity is needed.
 As long as you can sit down low at ground level, climb in and out of the lifeboat, and hold onto a rope then you can have a go.

 For 700 yen, you can go in a horse-drawn sleigh.
 The horses that pull the sleighs are well cared for, healthy and strong.
 From what I could tell, they seemed quite happy and were free from any signs of abuse.
-But as with every animal attraction, I always recommend doing your research into the animals welfare, and if in doubt, avoid the attraction.
+But as with every animal attraction, I always recommend doing your research on the animals welfare, and if in doubt, avoid the attraction.

-Throughout the festival there is free live music, and other performances taking place on the snow stage.
+Throughout the festival, there is free live music, and other performances taking place on the snow stage.
 There are signs around the festival detailing when these are taking place.

 English-translations and English speaking staff

-For those who speak English, but not Japanese, you will be happy to find that there are some English speaking staff available.
+For those who speak English, but not Japanese, you will be happy to find that there is some English speaking staff available.
 These staff can be easily identified by their coat, that has “English-speaking Volunteer” on them.
 Activity information is in English, and the staff I dealt with when paying for activities all spoke enough English.
-English translations for the names of the snow sculptures, are limited.
+English translations for the names of the snow sculptures are limited.
 Announcements made over the PA/Tannoy system are in multiple languages, including English.